- Our Services

 In Delaware, there is no charge to become a foster parent.
 If a family is licensed to adopt through their local Division of Family Services office and then adopts a child they are fostering, there is not a charge.

 All other adoption in Delaware is done through private agencies.
 The State Division of Family Services has a contract with five Delaware agencies to provide services to families who are interested in adopting children from foster care.
 Those agencies are not paid by the state for the homestudy until a child is placed in the home.

 Consequently, some agencies may charge the family up front and reimburse them after placement of the child in their home.
 However, all agencies are open to discussing financial issues individually with families and if this is an issue, fees are usually waived so the family can move forward.

-For more information, read the Deleware Department of Social Services for Children, Youth, and Their Families' Adoption Assistance Eligibility Determiniation Policy Manual (PDF - 191 KB).
+For more information, read the Delaware Department of Services for Children, Youth, and Their Families' Adoption Assistance Eligibility Determination Policy Manual (PDF - 191 KB).

 Use the information below to find your local Division of Family Services office.